gisogrimm/ovbox/INSTALL.md

 give a rough idea of the steps involved.
 Any comments and improvements are welcome!

-To use the ovbox after successful installation (e.g., for connecting with other users), you will need an account on the configuration frontend [https://box.orlandoviols.com/](https://box.orlandoviols.com/).
+To use the ovbox hardware or ov-client desktop application after successful installation (e.g., for connecting with other users), you will need an account on the configuration frontend [https://box.orlandoviols.com/](https://box.orlandoviols.com/).

 ## Option 1: Download pre-configured raspios image